heig-vd-dai-course/heig-vd-dai-course/06-docker-and-docker-compose/COURSE_MATERIAL.md

 You now have everything you need to run the code examples.
 Let's dive into the theory!

-## Part 1 - Basics of Docker and Docker Compose

-### Introduction

-In this part, you will learn the basics of Docker and Docker Compose.
-You will learn about the differences between bare metal, virtualization and containerization.
-You will learn how to use Docker and Docker Compose to run applications in containers without the need to install the software directly on your computer.

-### Bare metal, virtualization and containerization
+## Bare metal, virtualization and containerization

 Bare metal, virtualization and containerization are three different ways to run software on a computer (remember, a server is only a computer - the "Cloud" is